-Pursuant to the requirements of the Securities Act of 1933, as amended, Nkarta, Inc. has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of South San Francisco on this 9th day of July, 2020.
+Pursuant to the requirements of the Securities Act of 1933, as amended, Nkarta, Inc. has duly caused this registration statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the city of South San Francisco on , 2020.